 How are a Massachusetts Healthcare Proxy and a Massachusetts Medical Power of Attorney different?

 Sometimes, in researching the topics of estate planning and elder care, you might see the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used together or interchangeably.
 At the end of the day, they are the same.
 That said, please keep in mind that it's absolutely possible to grant agency over matters that are not related to medical care, in which case, "proxy" is not generally used.

 Do I need to work with a lawyer to review my Massachusetts Medical PoA?

 Massachusetts Medical PoA forms are typically simple to make; however, you or your agent(s) might have legal questions.
 Finding a lawyer to give feedback on your Massachusetts Medical Power of Attorney could be relatively time-intensive.
 An easier option is to go through attorney services at Rocket Lawyer.
 With a Premium membership, you can get your document reviewed or send any legal questions.
 As always, Rocket Lawyer is here to help.

 The fees associated with finding and working with the average law firm to produce a Medical Power of Attorney could total between two hundred and five hundred dollars, depending on your location.
-Unlike other Power of Attorney template providers that you may find, Rocket Lawyer gives Premium members up to 40% in savings when hiring a lawyer, so an On Call attorney can represent you if you ever need support.
+Unlike other Power of Attorney template providers that you may find, Rocket Lawyer gives Premium members up to 40% in savings when hiring a lawyer, so an Rocket Lawyer network attorney can represent you if you ever need support.